 If you are taking part in one our low carbon network projects ("LCN Projects"):

-As part of the LCN Project, we may collect and process your name, address, email address and contact telephone number.
-We may also collect information you provide when you contact us to confirm or re-arrange the equipment installation date and a record of our correspondence;
+- As part of the LCN Project, we collect and process your name, address, email address and contact telephone number.
+We also collect information you provide when you contact us to confirm or re-arrange the equipment installation date and a record of our correspondence.

-The information collected about you as part of LCN Project will only be accessible by members of the Project team at WPD, its group companies or subcontractors used for equipment installation.
-WPD staff in other day-to-day roles will not have access to this data;
+- The information collected about you as part of LCN Project will only be accessible by members of the LCN Project team at WPD, its group companies or subcontractors used for equipment installation.
+WPD staff in other day-to-day roles will not have access to this data.

-Information shared with partner organisations, such as Bath University, the Energy Savings Trust and Logica who are carrying out the study will not identify any individual customer and will not contain customer names and addresses.
+- Information shared with partner organisations, such as universities, the Energy Savings Trust and other third parties who are carrying out the study will not identify any individual customer and will not contain customer names and addresses.

 If you are a supplier (or prospective supplier) to WPD:

-We may collect, store and use your personal and/or professional contact details for the purpose of contacting and corresponding with you, as well as contact details for any organisation that you represent;
+- We will collect, store and use your personal and/or professional contact details for the purpose of contacting and corresponding with you, as well as contact details for any organisation that you represent.

 If you agree to take part in a focus group:

-We will only contact you in accordance with the contact preferences that you have specified (which may include e-mail) and will not send you marketing communications.
-You can specify your contact preferences using the contact details provided above.
+- We will only contact you in accordance with the contact preferences that you have specified (which may include e-mail) and will not send you marketing communications.
+You can specify your contact preferences using the contact details provided below.

 If you use our consortium facility: